Causes of Thread Shredding

 Matching Needle Size to Thread Weight

-Using the correct needle for your threads is as important as having correct tension settings.
+When sewing, using the correct needle type and needle size for the top thread thread is as important as having a perfectly balanced top and bottom tension.
 If too small a needle is used, the thread may fray, shred, or break.
-There's not too many things more frustrating than having the top thread break constantly while trying to sew.
+There's not too many things more frustrating than having the top thread constantly break while sewing or quilting.

-When a thread is shredding or breaking on your machine, find the point where it is occurring.
+When a thread is shredding or breaking on your machine, find the point of origin.
 It will probably be at the needle or just after the tension disc area.
-If the problem is at the needle, change the needle to the next size larger.
+If the problem is at the needle, change the needle to the next size larger (if using a #80/12 needle, change to a #90/14 needle).
 The most common reason why thread shreds, frays, or breaks at the needle is because the eye is too small to accommodate the thread, causing stress and friction, which results in shredding or breaking the top thread.

 If you follow our Thread Reference Guide and match the correct needle size with the thickness (weight) of your top thread, you will find more joy in sewing, quilting, and embroidery due to less thread breakage and better stitching capabilities.